OSPR History

 The Act created an Administrator who is appointed by the Governor, subject to the advice and consent of the Senate, and serves at the pleasure of the Governor.
 Subject to the Governor, the Administrator has the primary authority in California to direct prevention, removal, abatement, response, containment, and cleanup efforts with regard to all aspects of any oil spill in marine waters of the state.
 The Governor, through the Administrator, must provide the best achievable protection of surface waters of the state.

-The Administrator is also a Chief Deputy Director of the California Department of Fish & Wildlife, and as such the Administrator has been delegated the additional responsibilities of carrying out the statewide water pollution enforcement authority of the Department of Fish & Wildlife, derived from the link opens in new windowCA Fish and Wildlife Code §5650.
+The Administrator is also a Chief Deputy Director of the California Department of Fish & Wildlife, and as such the Administrator has been delegated the additional responsibilities of carrying out the statewide water pollution enforcement authority of the Department of Fish & Wildlife, derived from the CA Fish and Wildlife Code §5650.

 On Nov.
 7, 2007, the container ship M/V Cosco Busan released more than 53,000 gallons of oil, impacting birds, marine mammals, fish, habitat and recreation throughout the San Francisco Bay.
 In the years since, OSPR dramatically improved its ability to effectively help prevent and respond to oil spill emergencies by creating much stronger alliances between all stakeholders in spill response, ranging from the various levels of government to industry to concerned volunteers.
 OSPR also started a grant program for local governments for equipment.